 It was repainted from LBSCR umber livery (right) into BR lined black in February 2005, for a limited period.
 With a boiler still in good condition, its overhaul was started immediately following the expiry of its boiler certificate in May 2008, and after a major rebuild of its cylinders, which was the most significant item of work required, it re-entered service in January 2010, carrying 1920s Southern Railway olive green livery, running until May 2016.
 At its next overhaul it will require major replacement of copper plates forming the inner firebox.

 SR U-class, No.1638

-It was always expected that the locomotive would need major work after about 7 years of use, and indeed over the winter of 2012/13 a partial boiler-lift and some re-staying was undertaken, followed by further copper-welding on the firebox later in 2013.
-It was not expected to remain in service for the whole of the remaining period of its "10-year" ticket, and after a very good nine-and-a-half years bearing the brunt of our front-line services, with several relatively minor faults and a hydraulic boiler test required if repairs were carried out, it was decided, rather than committing workshop time and money to gain a few months extra on its boiler certificate, that it was sensible to use those resources in expediting the overhaul of 'Camelot'.
+It was always expected that the locomotive would need major work after about seven years of use, and indeed over the winter of 2012/13 a partial boiler-lift and some re-staying was undertaken, followed by further copper welding on the firebox later in 2013.
+It was not expected to remain in service for the whole of the remaining period of its "ten-year" ticket, and after a very good nine-and-a-half years bearing the brunt of our front-line services, with several relatively minor faults and a hydraulic boiler test required if repairs were carried out, it was decided, rather than committing workshop time and money to gain a few months extra on its boiler certificate, that it was sensible to use those resources in expediting the overhaul of "Camelot".

 LBSCR Stroudley Terrier, No.55 "Stepney"